Child Care Services

-The Ohio Department of Job and Family Services offers financial assistance to eligible parents and caretakers to help them with child care costs while they engage in work, educations or job training.
-Families can be eligible to have all or part of their monthly child care expenses paid on their behalf
+The Ohio Department of Children and Youth (DCY) provides Publicly Funded Child Care (PFCC) to help eligible parents and guardians to help them with child care costs while they engage in work, educations, or job training.
+Families can be eligible to have all or part of their monthly child care expense paid on their behalf.

 WHO IS ELIGIBLE?

-• Parents or Caretakers must be employed in school or job training
+• Parents or guardians who are employed, in school, or job training

-• Parents or Caretakers receiving Ohio Works First cash assistance
+• Parents or Guardians receiving Ohio Works First cash assistance

 • Homeless